VasasA/simple_ldap/README.md

 **How does it work?**
 When a user logs in to any site using this module, two things occur.
 First, the unique session ID that Backdrop assigns to the user is [hashed](https://en.wikipedia.org/wiki/Hash_function) and stored in an attribute you deem on LDAP.
-Then, the session information—including the user's name and session id—is encrypted and stored in a cookie.
+Then, the session information — including the user's name and session id — is encrypted and stored in a cookie.

 When a user then navigates to another website configured with this SSO module, and before the session handling occurs that determines whether a user is logged